Cuttlerat/pybot/README.md

 /ping delete username <word>
 ```

-`/ping @username match` - Add a ping for user with match,
+`/ping @username match` - Add a ping for @username with match

-`/ping show @username` - Show all matches for this user in this chat
+`/ping show @username` - Show all matches of this user in this chat
 `/ping show all` - Show all mathces for all users in this chat
 `/ping delete @username match` - Delete a match for this user if it exists

 For add and delete commands you also can use multiple usernames at once, example: